Esubaalew/esubaalew.github.io/docs/index.md

 Software Engineer & MSc AI Student
 </p>

-Currently exploring the intersection of mathematics, artificial intelligence, and systems programming.

 ---

 ## About Me

-I'm fascinated by the mathematical foundations of computer science and their practical applications.
-My work spans from low-level systems programming in Rust and C++ to high-level machine learning applications in Python.
+I'm a software engineer passionate about the mathematical foundations of computer science and their practical applications.
+My work spans from low-level systems programming in Rust and C++ to machine learning applications in Python.

-Currently pursuing my **MSc in Artificial Intelligence** at Addis Ababa University while building production systems that solve real-world problems.
-I believe in writing code that is both mathematically sound and practically useful.
+Currently pursuing my **MSc in Artificial Intelligence** at Addis Ababa University while building production systems.
+I focus on writing code that is both mathematically sound and practically useful.

-When I'm not coding, you'll find me exploring new algorithms, contributing to open source projects, or diving deep into research papers on machine learning and systems design.
+When I'm not coding, you'll find me exploring algorithms, contributing to open source projects, or reading research papers on machine learning and systems design.

 ---